Article owned by team: Information Systems and Support

 Hide a chat

-• Select Chat teams chat icon to open the chat list.
+Select Chat to open the chat list.

 The chat and chat history will be hidden until someone posts a new message to it, and you can always resume an old conversation that you've hidden as well.